YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario13/2_CSI_VolumeGroupSnapshots/README.md

 kubectl patch deploy snapshot-controller -n kube-system --type='json' \
   -p='[{"op":"add","path":"/spec/template/spec/containers/0/args/-","value":"\"--feature-gates=CSIVolumeGroupSnapshot=true\""}]'
 ```
-This will immediately add the flag and the controller will restart.
+This will immediately add the flag and the controller pods will restart.
 Note that this approach does not persist in the manifest source, so it's suitable for temporary testing environments.

 Once the Controller is up to date, Trident will detect the change, apply the feature gate flag to the CSI sidecar it carries and restart its controller.
 You can notice the change in the pod's age:
 ```bash